Rickperez87/survey-app/README.md

 New Features -

 Add input for user name.
-Use user name to show who answered waht in survey results
+Use user name to show who answered waht in survey results - completed 12/2

 Add ability to choose survey to be radio or open response text

+Allow dialogs to be submitted with enter keystroke.- completed 12/3